S-J-HAN/InductiveReasoningInLargeLanguageModels/data/README.md

 # similarity
-Folder containg category similarity ratings for humans and LLMs
+Category similarity ratings for humans and LLMs

 # dedeyne
-Folder containing all DeDeyne et al. LNCD data.
+DeDeyne et al. LNCD data.

+# experiment_1
+All data specific to experiment 1.

 # experiment_2
-Folder containg all data specific to experiment 2.
+All data specific to experiment 2.